patshash/boundary-hackfest/README.md

     - Copy the password
 - Create static credential library in Boundary
     - Go to "Demo Org" > "IT Support" project
-    - Go to "Credential Stores" > "boundary-cred-store"
+    - Go to "Credential Stores" > `boundary-cred-store`
     - Click "Credentials"
     - Click "Manage > New Credential"
     - Provide below details and Click "Save"